Ahlfeldt/AABPL-toolkit/README.md

 ## Data

 All data outputs are available from the folders below.
-Since these folders contain many files, the most convenient way of accessing the content is to access the directory via [GitHub Desktop](https://github.com/apps/desktop)
+Outputs for individual cities can be conveniently downloaded using our [interactive web tool](https://sites.google.com/view/ahlfeldt/toolkits-and-webtools/prime-locations).
+To download the content as a while, the most convenient way is to access the directory via [GitHub Desktop](https://github.com/apps/desktop)

 Folder | File | Description |
 |:---------------------------------------------|:---------------------------------------------|:-------------------------------------------------------------------------|